 Definition This refers to the implementation of One Plans for the Districts/Metro in line with the requirements of the District Development Model and informed by the spatial plans of both district and local municipalities.
-Source of data One Plans APPs District Development Model District Profiles DGDPs Municipal IDPs Sector Plans/ Spatial Development Frameworks Method of calculation/ Assessment Count the number of districts monitored on the implementation of One Plans Means of Verification Consolidated report on Districts monitored on the enhancement/implementation of One Plans Assumptions Alignment by sector departments to DDM and IDP formulation and implementation Disaggregation of Beneficiaries (where applicable) Target audience will include all groups within municipalities Spatial Transformation (where applicable) All targeted districts Calculation Type Non-Cumulative Service Reporting Cycle Annually Desired performance District Development Plans implemented in line with SDF proposals Indicator responsibility Chief Director: Development Planning Indicator Title Number of work opportunities reported through Community Work Programme (CWP) (MTSF 2019-2024, Priority 2) Definition CWP: Providing an employment safety net to eligible members of targeted communities by offering them a minimum number of regular days of work each month.
+Source of data One Plans APPs District Development Model District Profiles DGDPs Municipal IDPs Sector Plans/ Spatial Development Frameworks Method of calculation/ Assessment Count the number of districts monitored on the implementation of One Plans Means of Verification Consolidated report on Districts monitored on the enhancement/implementation of One Plans Assumptions Alignment by sector departments to DDM and IDP formulation and implementation Disaggregation of Beneficiaries (where applicable) Target audience will include all groups within municipalities Spatial Transformation (where applicable) All targeted districts Calculation Type Non-Cumulative Reporting Cycle Annually Desired performance District Development Plans implemented in line with SDF proposals Indicator responsibility Chief Director: Development Planning Indicator Title Number of work opportunities reported through Community Work Programme (CWP) (MTSF 2019-2024, Priority 2) Definition CWP: Providing an employment safety net to eligible members of targeted communities by offering them a minimum number of regular days of work each month.
 Purpose: To provide an employment safety net.
 The CWP recognises that sustainable employment solutions will take time, particularly in reaching marginal economic areas.
 To contribute to the development of public assets and services in poor communities.
 To strengthen community development approaches.
-To improve the quality of life for people in marginalised economic areas by providing work experience, enhancing dignity and promoting social and economic inclusion.
+To improve the guality of life for people in marrical and account a great by providing year experience and promoting accident To improve the quality of life for people in marginalised economic areas by providing work experience, enhancing dignity and promoting social and economic inclusion.
 Source of data Site operational plans, Site Visits reports, CWP Implementing Agent reports.
-Method of calculation/ Assessment Manual count of the number of municipalities supported Means of verification CWP Quarterly report Attendance register on Provincial Coordination forum Assumptions All local municipalities have CWP sites Disaggregation of Beneficiaries (where applicable) CWP Local Reference Committees are operational to assist in the coordination of the meetings Women: 50% Disaggiegation of beneficialies (where applicable) WOITIGHT.
-5070 Youth: 55% Persons living with a Disability: 2%
+Method of calculation/ Assessment Manual count of the number of municipalities supported Means of verification CWP Quarterly report Attendance register on Provincial Coordination forum Assumptions All local municipalities have CWP sites Disaggregation of Beneficiaries (where applicable) CWP Local Reference Committees are operational to assist in the coordination of the meetings THE SUBJECTION OF HONOTICISTICS (Whore Shalleshie) Women: 50% bisaggregation of beneficialles (where applicable) bisaggi egation of beneficialies (where applicable) Youth: 55%